-But before we headed up for the first football game (and our first unofficial visit to see our boy, a very wise friend who already had kids go through college said to me, “Now, don’t be surprised if you don’t even end up seeing him this weekend.”
-I was a bit taken aback and a little confused, and I asked her what she meant by that.
-I mean surely my son missed me as much as I missed him, and I was certain he was eagerly awaiting our arrival, and would want to hang out with his parents for the weekend, right?
+But before we headed up for the first football game (and our first unofficial visit to see our boy), a very wise friend who already had kids go through college said to me, “Now, don’t be surprised if you don’t even end up seeing him this weekend.”
+I was a bit taken aback and a little confused, so I asked her what she meant.
+Surely my son missed me as much as I missed him, and I was certain he was eagerly awaiting our arrival and would want to hang out with his parents for the weekend, right?

-Basically, what I had to learn was that when our kids go to college and slowly begin to socially separate from our daily lives (or quickly separate depending on the kid) that kind of separation is actually a GOOD thing.
-Because the opposite of that are kids who don’t find their people on campus, and are willingly (and in many cases unwillingly-perhaps to the detriment of their mental well-being), hanging on to emotional ties with parents that should have been cut already.
+What I had to learn was that when our kids go to college and slowly begin to socially separate from our daily lives (or quickly separate, depending on the kid) that kind of separation is actually a GOOD thing because the opposite of that is kids who don’t find their people on campus and are willingly (and in many cases unwillingly-perhaps to the detriment of their mental well-being), hanging on to emotional ties with parents that should have been cut already.

 In reality, we should want our kids not to be able to return our texts immediately because their social calendars are full.
-As a matter of fact, it’s the primary goal of most large universities to get freshman very involved with campus activities (and hence, very social) as much as possible.
-It’s why resident hall advisors host dorm get-togethers, and physically escort freshman to student organization fairs.
-It’s also why colleges have “new student programs departments” that regularly sponsor, fund, and host a variety of social interaction opportunities during the entire year, and not just for freshman.
+Most large universities’ primary goal is to get freshmen involved with campus activities (and hence, very social) as much as possible.
+It’s why resident hall advisors host dorm get-togethers and physically escort freshmen to student organization fairs.
+It’s also why colleges have “new student programs departments” that regularly sponsor, fund, and host a variety of social interaction opportunities during the entire year, not just for freshmen.

-Studies have shown that students are who maintain active social lives on campus, and are involved in clubs or organizations, receive the kind of social peer support that can ward off feelings of loneliness or isolation, and ultimately, can foster better and more positive mental health outcomes for all students.
+Studies have shown that students who maintain active social lives on campus, and are involved in clubs or organizations, receive the kind of social peer support that can ward off feelings of loneliness or isolation and, ultimately, can foster better and more positive mental health outcomes for all students.

-So, the next time you text your college kid and hours, days, and maybe even a week goes by without a decent reply because, “I’m too busy with college stuff Mom!” don’t sweat it.
-Be grateful that their days are filled with friends, fun, and yes, maybe even an actual study group or two.
+So, the next time you text your college kid and hours, days, and maybe even a week goes by without a decent reply because “I’m too busy with college stuff, Mom!” don’t sweat it.
+Be grateful that their days are filled with friends, fun, and maybe even an actual study group or two.